apache/trafficserver/doc/reference/configuration/records.config.en.rst

    .. note::

-      ``Cache-Control`` directives from the server forbidding ache are ignored for the following HTTP response codes, regardless of the value specified for the :ts:cv:`proxy.config.http.negative_caching_enabled` variable.
+      ``Cache-Control`` directives from the server forbidding cache are ignored for the following HTTP response codes, regardless of the value specified for the :ts:cv:`proxy.config.http.negative_caching_enabled` variable.

       The following negative responses are cached by Traffic Server:::